davidoury/datalab-notebook/README.md

 ## Install and configure

+There are three components of this setup:

+1. _host_: this is your computer
+1. _virtual box_: created by Vagrant from the host
+1. _docker container_: created by Docker from the virtual box

 This section consists of instructions to build a Jupyter notebook environment in which you can run Python and Spark.
 This entails many downloads so using an ethernet connection will make